szarnyasg/duckdb-web/docs/api/c/api.md

 </code></pre></div></div>
 ### `duckdb_open`
 ---
-Creates a new database or opens an existing database file stored at the the given path.
+Creates a new database or opens an existing database file stored at the given path.
 If no path is given a new in-memory database is created instead.
 The instantiated database should be closed with 'duckdb_close'